ToMandel/Superapp-Wedding_Portal/readme.md

 1. Create an object with "supplier_manager" type and save it ObjectId
 2. Invoke command with "getTypes" value in the "command" field and the ObjectId from step 1 in TargetObject field

+- getCustomerServices

+1. In the TargetObject field enter the ObjectId of the supplier you want to see his upcoming services
+2. In the commandAttribues, insert filed supplierMail

 ## Customers mini app:

 - getSupplierFreeDates